zopieux/spotify-hotkeys/README.md

 * Alt+Shift+P: previous track
 * Alt+Shift+N: next track

+You can customize these shortcuts by opening `chrome://extensions/shortcuts`.

 This extension relies on the HTML/CSS structure of the website.
 Spotify might break it by changing their frontend.